-Highlights: Large pelagics, cave dive, Grey Reef and Leopard Shark sightings, and if you’re lucky, you can also spot a whale shark which occasionally hangs around this spot.
+Highlights: Large pelagics, cave dives, Grey Reef, and Leopard Shark sightings, and if you’re lucky, you can also spot a whale shark that occasionally hangs around this spot.

 Location: In the middle of Phuket and Koh Phi Phi (about 90 minutes by boat from Phuket)